Margaux is a 2022 American sci-fi horror film about a super-advanced AI system that preys on a group of partying teens.

 For YouTube reviews, the trailer, a clip and more movie info click the page 2 link down below

-#Margaux #MargauxMovie #horror #AI #review #reviews #trailer #MadisonPettis #VanessaMorgan #RichardHarmonMOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+#Margaux #MargauxMovie #horror #AI #review #reviews #trailer #MadisonPettis #VanessaMorgan #RichardHarmonMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.